Narrative Archetypes/The Pyrrhic Arc

 In Our Library

-No analysed narratives match this archetype yet.
+No analysed films match this archetype yet.

 ← All archetypes